 Dragons look entirely different.
 Rather than two acrobats inside of a single costume, the dragons are long creatures lifted up on poles to be controlled by performers.
 The world record for the longest dragon in a dance is currently 18,390 feet!

 Traditional dance troupes perform impressive, acrobatic feats with heavy props amid blaring noise.
 Drums, gongs, and firecrackers create chaos meant to discourage spirits with ill intent.

-Lion and dragon dances are performed for other occasions as well, but they are definitely one of the top traditions of Chinese New Year most enjoyed by travelers.
+Lion and dragon dances are performed on other occasions as well, but they are definitely one of the top traditions of Chinese New Year most enjoyed by travelers.

 02 of 07